sunyeetu/psiral-HTM/README.md

 HTML5/Javascript web browser game.
 GitHub [game-off-2013](https://github.com/github/game-off-2013) challenge entry.

-What we want to do here is to create a turn based strategy game in which four wizards race to reach the fountain of endless energy.This, of course, will bring them eternity and power beyond human imagination.
-Each wizard controls the powers of one of the four known elements - earth, water, fire and wood… ahm, I mean air.
+What we want to do here is to create a turn based strategy game in which four wizards battle to reach the fountain of endless energy.This, of course, will bring them eternity and power beyond human imagination.
+Each wizard controls the powers of one of the four known elements - earth, water, fire and wood… uhm, I mean air.
 So, which one will get there first?
-Play and find out. (*I really should stop watching TV ads.*)
+Choose and find out.

 ![Psiral for Game-Off 2013](http://i.imgur.com/LHVUUxd.png)